 Growing up in Barre, Vermont and competing in high jump and hurdles on the track team (high school) and dive team in the summers, I eventually found my way to formal dance classes at Northern Vermont University (formally Johnson State College).
 Inspired by my first dance professor, Maris Wolf, I remember thinking "What?
 You can get a college degree in dance?"
 So, I transferred to the University of Maryland College Park to earn a B.A. in Dance Performance then moved to NYC to dance professionally and pursue a Masters in Dance Education at Teachers College, Columbia University.
 I was fortunate to dance with leading post-modern dance companies including: Bill T. Jones, Stephen Petronio and Pooh Kaye and the dance form of contact improvisation.

 During the mid to late 1980's I was a regular participant at the White Mountains Summer Dance Festival training with Laura Glenn (Limon) and Martha Eddy (Body Mind Centering) - formidable teachers in my dance career.
 WMSDF is where I was introduced to Ketul, a yoga teacher.
-I didn't understand what yoga was about and remember thinking "I came to this festival to DANCE!"
+I didn't understand what yoga was and remember thinking "I came to this festival to DANCE!"
 Well, Ketul knocked my socks off and I've been practicing and teaching yoga ever since 1988.

 Then, after an almost 10 year career in NYC I made my way back to Vermont, got married and had two kids: Stacey b.1991 and Talia b.
 1993.
 In Vermont and eventually Colorado, I went on to establish a 10 year career working with dance and mixed ability populations.
 I founded two programs: Arts Ability (for kids) and Forces of Ability (for adults).
 Based in creative movement and contact improvisation, these projects were designed to break boundaries and stereotypes of dance.
 In 1995, I re-located to Boulder, CO, following my former husband's career as a scientist, and re-established Forces of Ability.
 Boulder is where I was introduced to aerial dance pioneer, Nancy Smith and after taking her aerial dance workshop, she invited me to join her aerial dance company Frequent Flyers Productions.